Data sheet: Carl Zeiss Jena Tessar 50 mm f/2.8

 • The same basic lens (50/2.8 Tessar) was available for almost every type of camera (and every interchangeable lens camera) manufactured in East Germany.
 The number of mounts is hence truly-mind-boggling and I’ve only listed the more common above.

-History of Carl Zeiss Jena
+A brief history of Carl Zeiss Jena

 There are few names in camera optics more illustrious than that of Carl Zeiss.
 The company was founded in the German town of Jena in 1846 by Carl Zeiß (hence: ‘Carl Zeiss Jena‘).
 During 1846–1945 there are few major developments in lens optics that the company was not involved in.
 Names that are even today well-known in optics – such as Planar (1896), Tessar (1902), Sonnar (1929), and Biotar (1939) (as well as many names that only optics-buffs know) – were the product of Zeiss’ first century of technological innovation.